 This post is also available in: Français

-New evidence shows Coachella’s owner donated to anti-LGBTQ groups two years later than previously reported.
+New evidence shows Coachella’s co-owner donated to anti-LGBTQ groups two years later than previously reported.

-We shared the initial findings that show Phil Anschutz’s company the Anschutz Foundation gave thousands of dollars to various anti-LGBTQ groups.
-These groups are Alliance Defending Freedom, National Christian Foundation and the Family Research Council.
+We shared the initial findings showing Phil Anschutz’s The Anschutz Foundation gave thousands of dollars to various anti-LGBTQ groups.
+These groups include Alliance Defending Freedom, National Christian Foundation and the Family Research Council.
 Most of these donations happened between 2011 and 2013.

-However, Pitchfork has found new information that shows they have donated as recently as 2015.
+However, Pitchfork has found new information that shows they have donated as recently as 2015, writing:

 The latest Anschutz Foundation tax filing viewed by Pitchfork reveals that it donated to two of the groups in question, Alliance Defending Freedom and National Christian Foundation, as recently as 2015, two years later than the press previously reported.